plando2act/NSwatch/README.md

 I have a fairly standardised scheduled daily routine and planned the script to run twice before I walk out the door.. actually, the same script runs twice.
 One run at 6:45 AM and one at 07:05 AM.. that should flag trouble in time for my particular situation.
 Only running those at weekdays is easy when you Google a bit on crontab formats.
 For the journey from B --> A in the afternoon I also scheduled crontab. because of the change of direction I use a copy of the script for this particular direction.
 One could build it into one.. but let's not over complicate stuff.

 # Example of the Crontab:
-#m h  dom mon dow   command
+>#m h  dom mon dow   command
-45 06 * *     1-5 python /home/pi/nswatch/nswatch_v1.0_Amsterdam.py >/dev/null 2>&1
+>45 06 * *     1-5 python /home/pi/nswatch/nswatch_v1.0_Amsterdam.py >/dev/null 2>&1
-05 07 * *     1-5 python /home/pi/nswatch/nswatch_v1.0_Amsterdam.py >/dev/null 2>&1
+>05 07 * *     1-5 python /home/pi/nswatch/nswatch_v1.0_Amsterdam.py >/dev/null 2>&1
-50 17 * *     1-5 python /home/pi/nswatch/nswatch_v1.0_Utrecht.py >/dev/null 2>&1
+>50 17 * *     1-5 python /home/pi/nswatch/nswatch_v1.0_Utrecht.py >/dev/null 2>&1
-05 18 * *     1-5 python /home/pi/nswatch/nswatch_v1.0_Utrecht.py >/dev/null 2>&1
+>05 18 * *     1-5 python /home/pi/nswatch/nswatch_v1.0_Utrecht.py >/dev/null 2>&1

 # Kudos
-To the people at NS who opened up this nice API and Web GUI.
+To the people at NS who opened up this nice API and Web GUI.:+1:
-It really inspired me to query the API and learn about JSON, Python and the whole !# To the people at Telegram who made it possible to use their messaging platform To the community working on/ with Domoticz who documented the creation of credentials & Bot on Telegram
+It really inspired me to query the API and learn about JSON, Python and the whole !# To the people at Telegram :+1: who made it possible to use their messaging platform To the community working on/ with Domoticz :+1: who documented the creation of credentials & Bot on Telegram

 # Links
 NS API Documentation: https://apiportal.ns.nl/